 C. Is the strainer plugged?
-If too small of a mesh strainer is being used, the fluid can gel up around the screen as the fluid is pulled through, even if the strainer appears clean.
-Most SurePoint systems with metering tube and electromagnetic flowmeter can use a 20- or 30-mesh strainer.
+If too small of a mesh strainer is being used, the fluid can gel up around the screen as the fluid is pulled through.
+Most SureFire systems with metering tube and electromagnetic flowmeter can use a 20- or 30-mesh strainer.

 D. Does the pump have enough hydraulic oil to hit the desired rate?
 If the pump is in series behind another pump or motor, the hydraulic oil to this pump may be limited.
-Is the hydraulic flow set high enough?
+Run pump in Manual Override to see output.